 Exercise 2: Multiple Choice

-Instruction: Choose the correct sentence that uses the verb 'metterci' to indicate how much time it takes to do something.
+Instruction: Choose the correct sentence that uses the verb 'metterci' to indicate how long it takes to do something.

 1.

-Word order error: 'ci' must be placed after the subject and before the verb.
+Word order error: 'ci' must come after the subject and before the verb.

 Wrong verb tense: the present indicative 'metto' must be used, not the past participle 'messo'.